Keyboard shortcuts

 weaveffi_free_string(contact);

-The pattern is always the same:
+The pattern is always:

-1. Zero-initialize: weaveffi_error err = {0, NULL};
+1. Zero-initialise: weaveffi_error err = {0, NULL};.

-3. Check err.code — if non-zero, read err.message and clear with weaveffi_error_clear(&err).
+3. Check err.code; if non-zero, read err.message and call weaveffi_error_clear(&err).

-4. The error struct can be reused for subsequent calls.
+4. Reuse the struct for subsequent calls.

 do {